 Another not-to-be missed event is the International Garden Festival at Chaumont-sur-Loire.
 Applications are received from all of the world and as the theme of the festival changes every year you’ll never see the same thing twice.
 Each proposition is a unique creation uniting nature with contemporary art.
 The festival runs from April through to November so plenty of time to discover this emblematic event.

-Or maybe you are tempted by the village garden of Chédigny with its 700 roses, the only village in France labelled remarkable garden (and which is incidentally only 5 minutes from our house!).
+Or maybe you are tempted by the village garden of Chédigny with its 700 roses, the first village in France labelled remarkable garden (and which is incidentally only 5 minutes from our house!).